-The MN China Friendship Garden Society is proud to unveil the designs for the St. Paul – Changsha Sister-city China Friendship Garden on a 1.2 acre site at Phalen Park.
+The MN China Friendship Garden Society announces that construction has begun for the St. Paul – Changsha Sister-city China Friendship Garden of Whispering Willows and Flowing Waters on a 1.2 acre site at Phalen Park.
 This is a sister-city collaboration initiated by the MN China Friendship Garden Society, with the City of St. Paul and its Parks & Rec Department, St. Paul’s District 5 Planning Council, with the City of Changsha, Hunan Province, the Changsha People’s Association for Friendship with Foreign Countries, and the Changsha Yanghu Wetland Park (Phalen Park’s sister park) in China.
 Changsha has been the sister-city to the City of St. Paul since 1988.

 Future Phalen Park Lakeside Pavilion, with Changsha-style architecture